Squadrick/rl-winter-mentorship/README.md

 scratch to solve famous RL problems (CartPole, Mountain Car).

-4. Imitation learning: You'll be competiting against your peers to see who can perform the best in trying to imitate an exert to control a car.
+4. Imitation learning: You'll be competiting against your peers to see who can perform the best in trying to imitate an expert to control a robot.

 5. Intro to Deep RL: Brief introduction to using deep learning with RL to create powerful general purpose solvers.

 ## Resources

-Since every one prefers a different approach to learn, we're gonna try our best to accomodate each style.
+Since every one prefers a different approach to learning, we're gonna try our best to accomodate each style.
 Every topic has multiple levels of resources:

 1. Intuitive: This will be a high level, *hand-wavy* explanation of the concepts.
 This will not help you understand the core of the concept, but you will have a general understanding.

-2. Code: If you prefer to help by looking at the codebase, we'll link open source implementation where appropriate.
+2. Code: If you prefer to learn by looking at the codebase, we'll link open source implementations of the algorithm (where appropriate).

-3. Lectures: We'll link to free online YouTube lectures.
+3. Lectures: We'll link free online YouTube lectures.

 4. Text Book: We'll link to chapters from this book - [Sutton and Barto](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf) (SnB).